 WIOA's provision for career services provides comprehensive assessments, development of individual employment plans, group/individual guidance and counseling, career planning, prevocational services, and a variety of specialized services and workshops tailored to the customers' needs.
 Customers are provided with an Individual Employment Plan that identifies the customer's goals, appropriate educational and employment objectives, and the most effective methods for securing employment.
 Customers focus on securing employment, obtaining training that will lead to employment, or both, depending on their needs.
 They will work with their assigned Workforce Development Specialists to explore career/training options and related needs, attend career development workshops, enroll in an educational component, address any barriers to employment, and identify and resolve any deficiencies.
-Additionally, Workforce Development Specialists coordinate with partner service providers on customers' Individual's needs.
+Additionally, Workforce Development Specialists make referrals to one-stop partners based on each individual's needs.
 The specialists coordinate with partner service providers on customers' Individual Employment Plans and ensure the service strategies in place are coordinated and comprehensive.